GLOBAL MARKETS-Global stocks steady, U.S. Treasury yields rise as recession worries persist

 "The weird thing is that in the last couple of weeks bond yields have gone up and stayed up so there's kind of a disconnect.
 There's kind of a question maybe inflation isn't that bad and we may actually be going into a recession.
 Market participants are all over the place," he added.

-On Wall Street, the Dow reversed earlier losses and was trading higher, with stocks in consumer discretionary, consumer staples, and healthcare leading the rebound.
-Benchmark S&P 500 was flat in afternoon trading.
+On Wall Street, the benchmark S&P 500 and the Dow reversed earlier losses and closed higher, with stocks in consumer discretionary, consumer staples, financials and industrials leading the rebound.

-Oil prices dropped more than 3% in volatile trading as recession worries raised uncertainty over global crude demand, even as markets awaited clarity on talks to revive a deal that could allow more Iranian oil exports.
+Oil prices dropped nearly 3% in volatile trading as recession worries raised uncertainty over global crude demand, even as markets awaited clarity on talks to revive a deal that could allow more Iranian oil exports.

 ((Chibuike.Oguh@thomsonreuters.com; +332-219-1834; Reuters Messaging: chibuike.oguh.thomsonreuters.com@reuters.net))